ChrisMicro/AttinySound/README.md

-# AttinySound
-sound generation on the AVR-Attiny85
+#AttinySound
+## What?
+This is a little synthesizer project based on the Attiny85.

-This synthesizer is based on the famous [8BitMixTape](https://github.com/8BitMixtape/8bitMixTape-SoundProg2085) .
+It is based on the famous [8BitMixTape](https://github.com/8BitMixtape/8bitMixTape-SoundProg2085) .

+Here is a [hitlist](https://8bitmixtape.github.io/) of the best apps whick you can directly upload to your syntheszier when you click on it and you have installed the AudioBootLoader on your Attiny85.

+## Why?

+Because it makes fun to create something with minimalistic hardware.
+There are many people around this world playing with this type of synthesizer and it is really fascinating what they create.
+There are sound which you wouldnt't believe that it is possible to produce with this little chip.

 <p align="left">
   <img src="/doc/NeoCycloSynth.PNG" width="480"/>
 </p>